Denton County expected to extend stay-at-home order until April 30

 Meanwhile, an award contract is expected to be approved between the Texas Department of State Health Services and Denton County, according to an agenda item.
 The contract is designed to reduce local transmission of the virus and to minimize morbidity and mortality rates, while working to preserve the functionality of medical workforce and infrastructure.

-Supplies include 20 packs of personal protective equipment, such as N-95 respirator masks, gowns and gloves.
+Those supplies include 20 packs of personal protective equipment, such as N95 respirator masks, gowns and gloves.
 Additional supplies include 50 laser thermometers and six powered air-purifying respirators — designed to safeguard workers against contaminated air.
 As well, 50 specimen collection kits needed for COVID-19 testing are included.

 Cobb said that equipment includes a freezer that will be used for storage of COVID-19 samples.